microsoft/pxt/docs/writing-docs/tutorials/control-options.md

 ### Ghost blocks

-When a step from a tutorial is loaded, the Toolbox contains the just the blocks from the snippet to allow the user to complete the step as intended.
+When a step from a tutorial is loaded, the Toolbox contains the only the blocks from the snippet to allow the user to complete the step as intended.
 If you want to give the user additional blocks beyond those in the hint snippet, you can include _ghost_ blocks in for the step.
 These blocks appear in the Toolbox but not in the hint snippet.

 In this example, the hint snippet shows a pattern on the LEDs.
-Using an icon will give the same result so the **showIcon** block is available in the Toolbox if the user wants to us it instead.
+Using an icon will give the same result so the **showIcon** block is available in the Toolbox as an option if the user wants to use it instead.

 ````
 ## Step 3 - Show your name